 Dr Mark Richardson

-- Position: Technical Head of Centre of Excellence for Modelling Atmosphere and Climate
+- Position: Technical Head of Centre for Environmental Modelling And Computation

 - Email: M.G.Richardson@leeds.ac.uk

 - Location: 10.115 School of Earth and Environment

 - Website: Personal homepage | CEMAC | Twitter | Researchgate | ORCID

 July 2016 Technical Head of CEMAC